syncfusion-content/winui-docs/winui/TreeView/Expand-collapse.md

 ##  Expand Action Trigger

- Expanding and collapsing of nodes can be performed either by tapping the expander view or in both expander view and content view by setting the [ExpandActionTrigger](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ExpandActionTrigger) property.
+ Expanding and Collapsing of nodes can be performed either by tapping the expander view or in both expander view and content view by setting the [ExpandActionTrigger](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ExpandActionTrigger) property.

 {% tabs %}
 {% highlight xaml %}